Totonacapan: Economy

 Totonacapan is one of Mexico poorest regions, despite the fact that there is oil production in and around Poza Rica.
 The reason is that much of the region is still isolated and rural.
 For example, Mecatlan is one of the sixty poorest municipalities in the country, with half of home without running water and seventy percent with dirt floors.
 Illiteracy is four times the national level.
 Infrastructure such as roadways and housing is in poor condition especially in the mountain areas.
 The construction of bridges is considered to be important to the regions development, especially to connect the coastline with the interior cities of Mexico.

 The principal economic activities are agriculture, the raising of cattle and in some areas, fishing.
 The coastal areas mostly produce corn with two harvests per year along with beans, chili peppers, oranges, limes, grapefruit, mandarin oranges, sugar cane, bananas, vanilla, sesame seed and more.
-The mountain areas principally grow coffee, black pepper, sapote and mamey.
+The mountain areas principally grow coffee, black pepper, sapote and red mamey.
 Much of the citrus fruit is exported.
 Aside from cattle there is some other livestock such as pigs, sheep, horses and domestic fowl as well as bees.